-Here, Kelly Rowland is looking fabulous in a flipped out bob and long fringe.
-This hairstyle will suit diamond, oblong, square and oval face shapes and brings special attention to the eyes with a peek-a-boo fringe.
-Note: this hairstyle has a lot of volume and width at the ends, so if you are always trying to hide your jawline, this hairstyle is one that you may want to pass on.
+Kelly Rowland is looking fabulous in a flipped out bob and long fringe.
+She has given her bob some extra glitz and glamour by curling her ends outward away from the face with hot rollers, then fanning them out for a voluminous finish.
+Her long side-swept bangs are also curled away from the face, perfecting the look.
+This hairstyle will suit diamond, oblong, round and oval face shapes, and brings special attention to the eyes with the peek-a-boo fringe.
+This hairstyle has a lot of volume and width at the ends, so if you have a square face shape or angular jaw line, this hairstyle may not be ideal for you.

-On the other hand, if you love the disco-queen vibe of this hairstyle, here's how you can get it.
-First, you will need your hair cut into a bob that falls just above the shoulder, with long layers throughout.
+Get this look: Cut your hair into a bob that falls just above the shoulder, with a few layers throughout.
 The fringe should be angled to one side and end just past the cheekbone.
-To style this 'do, you will need to create most of the volume in the ends.
-To do this, use a round brush that has a one-inch barrel to add curl as you are blow-drying your hair.
+Use hot rollers to curl the hair away from the face, or if you prefer, use a round brush that has a one-inch barrel to add curl as you are blow-drying your hair.

 Rocking a similar look, here is Mary J. Blige in a short 'do with a Seventies twist.
 Mary J. has a short, tapered haircut that is longer on one side of her part.
 This haircut suits women with oval, oblong, square and triangular face shapes best and will take regular trims to maintain the shape.
 The fringe of this hairstyle is cut on a diagonal to skim past the eye on one side and give a peek-a-boo effect.

-To style this in true Seventies fashion, use a small round brush (one inch barrel or smaller) to first blow-dry the roots up to add hair volume, then dry the lengths and ends sleek, flipping the ends up to finish.
+Get this look: To style this in true Seventies fashion, use a small round brush (one inch barrel or smaller) to first blow-dry the roots up to add hair volume, then dry the lengths and ends sleek, flipping the ends up to finish.
 Make sure to concentrate cool air on the ends while you are curling them to help them set in place.
-Once you have finished, use hairspray to make sure this sculpted 'do stays in place.
-Mary J. has gone extra glam by coloring her hair a dramatic light blonde shade, adding extra style to this 'do.
+Use hairspray to finish.